 Fuel Up on More Nutritious Brain-Boosting Foods – P, Q, and R

-Our brain-boosting posts are having PayPath readers on the ball and sharp as tacks, so here are more brain-boosting foods – P, Q, and R - to add to your healthy grocery list.
-Last time we covered mackerel, nuts, and oats, so it's time to bring on even more variety for a diet that's good for the body and mind.
+Our brain-boosting posts are making PayPath readers sharp as tacks, so here are more brain-boosting foods – P, Q, and R – to add to your healthy grocery list.
+Last time we covered mackerel, nuts, and oats, so it’s time to bring on even more variety for a diet that’s good for the body and mind.

 Aside from being delicious, pumpkin seeds, quinoa, and rosemary are all beneficial to the brain and will keep you focused and clear-headed while at work and well into the night while with friends and family.
 Knowing you're eating right will steer you towards feeling energetic and as smart as a whip.
 Get ready to grab something good for your gray matter!